Star Wars Themed Party Ideas for 2018

-You won’t have the $306 million budget to spend on setting the scene for your young padawan’s party, but there are some easy ways to make your venue look the part.
+You may not have a massive budget spend on setting the scene for your young padawan’s party, but there are some easy ways to make your venue look the part.
 Anything with a star theme will fit – so hanging stars, star balloons and banners - all will fill the space and set the stage.

 Start off by bagging yourself some galactic freebies.
 We particularly love these Yoda and Darth Vader hats.

 There are plenty of other free Star Wars printables out there.
 Here you can find some awesome buntings – all you need is some coloured paper.
 The site is in Swedish but it’s a simple print job and our link takes you directly to the print page.

 We also particularly love these Star Wars ice cream bar toppings labels.
 They combine Angry Birds and Star Wars with some fabulous treat ideas.
 Simple yet effective!